HomeStyle Refresh Mortgage Fact Sheet

 Help borrowers get a comfortable, efficient and resilient home.

-Whether they’re purchasing a home or refinancing their current one, borrowers can now make upgrades to reduce utility costs and improve the comfort and safety of their homes with Fannie Mae’s HomeStyle® Energy mortgage.
+Whether they’re purchasing a home or refinancing their current one, borrowers can now make upgrades to improve the comfort and safety of their homes with Fannie Mae’s HomeStyle® Refresh mortgage.

 Features